- Written by Elizabeth LaPan

 Every hearing instrument has one or more microphones which pick up sound from the environment.
 This acoustic signal is transformed to an electrical signal.
 It's then amplified and adapted according to the individual's hearing loss.
 The receiver (or "loudspeaker") reconverts the electrical signal into an acoustic signal which is directed down the ear canal.

-Tinnitus is the sensation of hearing a ringing, humming, buzzing sound in the ear, without an external stimulus.
-While there is no cure for tinnitus, there are tinnitus treatment techniques and new technologies that can help ease your symptoms.
-At Manatee Ear Center, we offer a tinnitus treatment program, incorporating Oticon OPN instruments and counseling services, to help ease your symptoms and improve your quality of life.
+Tinnitus is the sensation of hearing a ringing, humming, buzzing sound in the ear without external stimuli.
+There’s no cure for tinnitus, but there are tinnitus treatment options and technology that help ease symptoms.

 If you have hearing loss in both ears, and if both ears can benefit from hearing aids, then it's more likely that you will hear much better with two hearing aids.